AdobeDocs/commerce-merchant-services.en/help/payment-services/security.md

 If you are a merchant within the EU or Britain where 3DS compliance is required, you must manually turn on 3DS (it is `Off` by default) in [Settings](settings.md#credit-card-fields).

+   >[!NOTE]
+   >
+   >These 3DS requirements apply to transactions wherein the business and cardholder's bank are located in the [European Economic Area](https://www.efta.int/eea) (EEA) and the United Kingdom.
+United States merchants do not require 3DS, but may enable it for their transactions if desired.

 Orders placed for the buyer by the merchant/store personnel are not configured with 3DS compliance measures.

 See [3DS in Settings](settings.md#3ds) for more information.